riceissa/issarice.com/wiki/individual-transparency.md

   incorrect.
 - If one writes up one's thought as one is still struggling through an idea, one will appear less intelligent.
+- By exposing the finer details of how one works, one may appear less "magical" in the eyes of the public.
+  Selectively revealing and concealing information to the public allows one to appear more impressive, so by being more transparent by default, one loses out on that differential status.

 # See also